darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > Figure 4: Provide a color code with more contrast; fig4c is unclear.

-We would appreciate if the referee could be more constructively specific.
+We are unsure what the referee is asking us to do here, and would appreciate clarification.
 Fig. 4c in particular shows three different overlapping frequency-time power plots separately using the red, green, and blue pixel channels in an 8-bit image, normalised from 0 (at 0) to 255 (at the maximum wavelet power).
-As such, it already uses, mathematically speaking, the maximum possible contrast that can be shown on modern computer display hardware for each of its colour channels.
-It is true that the ability to fully interpret the figure requires the reader not to be colourblind, but we already provide a colourblind-friendly animation in the event.
+As such, it already uses, mathematically speaking, the maximum possible contrast (i.e. difference between highest and lowest values) that can be shown on modern computer display hardware for each of its colour channels.
+At the referee's suggestion, we have experimented with variations on nonlinear response curves for intermediate values in producing such a colour-channel diagram, but have not been able to find any that proved obviously superior to a linear response curve.

+In any case, in recognition of the fact that such an information-dense representation might not be accessible to all readers, we already provide a colourblind-friendly animation, splitting each off each data set into independent axes where they are depicted with standard uniform-response colourmaps, for accessibility purposes.

 > Figure 8 shows clearly that constraining differential rotation is impossible.